We Pursue Compensation When Malicious Prosecution Occurs

 If you have been arrested without probable cause, the process leading up to your first appearance in front of a judge is considered a false arrest.
 Once you have faced a judge, the procedure that follows is considered malicious prosecution.
 In either situation, it is important that you contact a law firm that is experienced in protecting your civil rights.

-At Sivin & Miller, LLP Attorneys at Law, in New York, our attorneys have represented victims of false arrest and malicious prosecution for decades.
+At Sivin, Miller & Roche LLP, in New York, our attorneys have represented victims of false arrest and malicious prosecution for decades.
 If police stopped you without justification, even if it was for just a few minutes, you may have a case against them that entitles you to receive compensation.

 “The NYPD policy of aggressive stop and frisk in mostly minority neighborhoods is a dangerous and destructive practice that alienates minority youth and does little to fight crime.
 Similar policies have been tried in the past with catastrophic results.”